RMI-PACTA/r2dii.plot/tests/testthat/_snaps/qplot_trajectory.md

 # Wraps the title as expected

-    Production trajectory of Electric technology in the Automotive sector
+    Production Trajectory of Technology: Electric in the Automotive Sector

 # Wraps the subtitle as expected